GPlates/new-gplates-website/src/pages/docs/user-manual/Interacting_Features.md

          <td class="icon">
             <img src="./images/icons/tip.png" alt="Tip">
          </td>
-         <td class="content" >This ability is useful when you want to create a new feature that has the same geometry as another feature but you want the feature *type* to be different or you want a new feature that has different properties (but same geometry).</td>
+         <td class="content" >This ability is useful when you want to create a new feature that has the same geometry as another feature but you want the feature <b>type</b> to be different or you want a new feature that has different properties (but same geometry).</td>
       </tr>
    </tbody>
 </table>